andyrozman/chord4/etc/ReadMe.txt

-This is a description of a utility called CHORD developped by Martin Leclerc and  Mario Dorion
+This is a description of a utility called CHORD developed by Martin Leclerc and  Mario Dorion